 Check out our October Garden Guide for more tips and remember that trees, shrubs, and perennials can be planted 12 months out of the year!
-The only difference is the amount of water they need depending on temperatures and wind!
+The only difference is the amount of water they need depending on temperatures and wind.

-1. Plant Flowers for Fall
+1. Plant Fall Flowers

 Take advantage of the weather while the days are still long.
 It’s the perfect time to start cool weather Impatiens, Snapdragons, Violas, Petunias, Calendula, Begonias, & many more.
 Warm days help flowers develop roots so they can look their best during the cooler months ahead.